-Grade: 11th-12th

-Prerequisites: None

-Length: 1 Semester

-Graduation Requirement: Fulfills the US Government requirement
+Grade: 11th-12th Prerequisites: None Length: 1 Semester Credit: 0.5 Graduation Requirement: Fulfills the US Government requirement The United States Government course consists of the following co

 The United States Government course consists of the following content area strands: Geography, Civics and Government.
 The primary content for the course pertains to the study of government institutions and political processes and their historical impact on American society.
 Content should include, but is not limited to, the functions and purpose of government, the function of the state, the constitutional framework, federalism, separation of powers, functions of the three branches of government at the local, state and national level, and the political decision-making process.
 Student must take the Florida Civics Literacy exam as part of the curriculum.